Bitter Lessons - 20/24

 "Rob says so."
 He bit his lip.
 "Said so."

-"Of course, he was your brother.
+"Sure.
+He was your brother.
 He loved you.
 Brothers always fight."

-Dennis sniffled quietly and leaned against him.
+Dennis sniffled and leaned into him.

 "But he will tell my parents."